microsoftgraph/microsoft-graph-toolkit/samples/vue-app/README.md

 ## Setting up Vue for MGT

-1. Install MGT with `npm install microsoft-graph-toolkit`
+1. Install MGT with `npm install @microsoft/mgt`
-2. In your `App.vue` add `import 'microsoft-graph-toolkit';` to initialize the toolkit.
+2. In your `App.vue` or other Vue components, add an import with the components you want to use E.g. `import { MgtMsalProvider, MgtLogin, MgtAgenda } from '@microsoft/mgt';`.
-3. Now you can use an MGT component in any of your Vue components!
+3. Now you can use those MGT components in your Vue component!

 ## Project setup
 ```